liuzf1022/Barzilai-Borwein/README.md

 Project Includes:

-1.Barzilai-Borwein method with adaptive step size
+1. Barzilai-Borwein method with adaptive step size

-2.Classical Steepest Descent method
+2. Classical Steepest Descent method

-3.Comparison of convergence behavior (iteration paths, gradient norms, and objective values)
+3. Comparison of convergence behavior (iteration paths, gradient norms, and objective values)

-4.2D contour plots and semilog plots for visualization
+4. 2D contour plots and semilog plots for visualization

 Background：
 The Barzilai-Borwein (BB) method is a gradient-based optimization algorithm proposed in 1988.
 It accelerates convergence by smartly choosing step sizes based on previous iterations, inspired by quasi-Newton techniques.
 It is especially effective for large-scale or ill-conditioned problems.